 Overpaying, even by a small amount, can make such a difference to the amount on the interest you pay back during your mortgage.
 The sooner you start to do this, the sooner these extra payments can take effect.

-Most First Time Buyers in York tend to be aware of the difference overpaying mortgages can have on the interest you end up paying back.
+Most First-Time Buyers in York tend to be aware of the difference overpaying mortgages can have on the interest you end up paying back.
 Even if you do only overpay by small amounts.
 It’s also relatively well known that the earlier you start overpaying the better because the extra payments have a longer period to take effect.

-The survey, which was completed by Compare the Market, suggests that Homeowners cannot afford to make extra payments.
+Many homeowners cannot afford to make extra payments.
 However, it could be argued that the main reason that people end up not overpaying mortgages is that there’s always some more exciting thing you can be spending your money on!

 A big part of the problem is remembering to overpay.
 It’s not something that’s particularly likely to cross your mind too often, except perhaps when your mortgage only has a few years left.

 Therefore, we recommend setting up a standing order that’s payable to your lender each month.
 If you can organise that to go out on the same date as your regular mortgage repayment, the overpayments will quickly start to “feel” part of your mortgage.